 We did not conduct any Camino tours in 2020.
 While the Camino did reopen in mid 2020, since most of our clients reside in non-EU countries, the EU travel bans made it impossible to run tours.
 We expect to resume tours in 2021.

 Here’s what hasn’t changed: we are committed to providing participants an enjoyable and well-run experience on the Camino.
 Your group size, lodging, meals and amenities will remain the same.
-Three things will change:
+Two things will change: